Bruno Adler: German Service of the BBC

 During the war, Adler worked in the German Service of the BBC.
 Under the guise of literary entertainment, these German-language programs broadcast British propaganda using established native-speaking writers in exile, such as Adler and Robert Lucas, and targeted the average German, who was growing weary of endless war.
 Listening carried severe penalties in Germany, imprisonment and even death, so the programs were short, between three and seven minutes.
 Characters had to be easily identifiable, and they had little time to impress the thought of their target audience.

 Adler created the satirical "Frau Wernicke", a program broadcast from summer 1940 to January 1944.
 The lead role, Frau Gertrud Wernicke, was voiced by the German actress and cabaret artist Annemarie Hase, also in exile.
 The character was a Berlin woman married to a tradesman and World War I veteran.
-She commented on the shortages plaguing the German populace, the state of the war and she launched subversive tirades against the Nazis, turning them into a laughing stock.
+She commented on the shortages plaguing the German populace, the state of the war and she launched subversive tirades against the Nazis, turning them into a laughingstock.
 Frau Wernicke became one of the most popular programs of the BBC's German Service.

 Adler wrote the satirical series "Kurt und Willi" with the Scottish poet Norman Cameron.
 It featured two characters, a teacher named Kurt Krüger and Willi Schimanski, an official in the German Ministry of Propaganda.
 So skilled was the character Willi as a propagandist that he was reputedly much admired within the actual Nazi Ministry.

 Adler later edited the monthly German-language magazine Neue Auslese aus dem Schrifttum der Gegenwart, published by the US Information Services Division, Central Office of Information in London after the war.